mk1s/tiniest_riak_erlang_book/en/Chapter3.md

 ```

-Behaviors define a set of functions that need to be defined and exported in order to adhere to their specification, but we'll leave it at that and you can go investigate behavior creation on your own.
+Behaviors require a set of functions that need to be defined and exported in order to satisfy their specification.

-Some examples of OTP behaviors used in Riak are:
+I'll leave the details of that for your own investigations, however, some of the OTP behaviors used by Riak include:

 * gen_server